 This is the fourth article in the JavaFX series.
 In the previous article, I described how to use FXML and SceneBuilder to create your user interface.
 Now we'll cover layouts.

 Layouts, in a nutshell, are containers for components.
-This is useful as you can then position this container as a whole no matter what components are inside.
-Moreover, each scene can only hold one component, so you need a layout as a root component for your scene, so you can fit all the components you need.
-Of course, one layout is usually not enough, but you can nest layouts.
-That means you can put one layout inside another.
+This is useful as you can then position this container as a whole no matter what is inside.
+Moreover, each scene can only hold one component, so you need a layout as a root for your scene, so you can fit all the components you need.
+Of course, one layout is usually not enough.
+Fortunately, you can nest your layouts -it is possible to put one layout inside another, even multiple levels deep.

 In addition to that, layouts also organize and position your components inside.
-Based on the layout used, child components can be positioned for example:
+Based on the layout used, child components can be positioned in a different way.
+For example:

 There are many more options.
 What's important is that a layout automatically updates the position of its children when it is resized.
 This way, you can have a consistent layout, even if your user resizes the application window.